jschug1/Movie-Review-Generator/READ_ME.txt

 Then to make a movie review, start with a k-word sequence as a seed, then randomly choose the next word from the next word dictionary, move to the next 3 word sequence, and repeat until you want to stop.
 The current method is after some number of sentences, but can be easily amended if desired.
 Again this is quite a niave algorithm I'm using to practice coding.

+Version 3:
+Now there is a simple machine learning model implemented to generate text.
+Not super sophisticated, just trying to get it working.
+You can edit the number of files to take data from, the epochs, learning rate, and more.
+The model is in model.py, and a few auxiliary functions were defined in functions2.py.
+The implementation is in main.py with the code from version 2 commented out.